Azure-Samples/graphrag-accelerator/infra/managed-app/README.md

 ### 3. Create & test the Azure portal interface

-Use the [Azure Portal Sandbox](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/SandboxBlade) to test and make any UI changes that are defined in [createUiDefinition.json](createUiDefinition.json).
-To make additional changes to the Azure portal experience, start by reading some [documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/create-uidefinition-overview) and copying the contents of `createUiDefinition.json` into the sandbox environment.
+Use the [Azure Portal Sandbox](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/SandboxBlade) to test and make any UI changes defined in [createUiDefinition.json](createUiDefinition.json).
+To make additional changes to the Azure portal experience, start by consulting the [documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/create-uidefinition-overview) and copying the contents of `createUiDefinition.json` into the sandbox environment.

 ### 4. Prepare the deployment package

 A *deployment package* is a zip file comprised of several files.
-This includes the json files from the previous steps along with any additional code relevant to the deployment (i.e. artifacts)
+This includes the ARM template and other json files from the previous steps, along with any additional code relevant to the deployment (i.e. artifacts)

-Note that the file names for the json files (`mainTemplate.json` and `createUiDefinition.json`) should not be modified and are case-sensitive.
-Azure expects these files as part of a managed app deployment package.
+File names for the json files (`mainTemplate.json` and `createUiDefinition.json`) should not be modified and are case-sensitive.
+Azure expects these files to be included in the final managed app deployment package.

 A local copy of the backend docker image needs to be built in order to retrieve a copy of the openapi.json spec associated with GraphRAG's REST API.
 This api spec file will become part of the final deployment package.
 ```shell